FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

-where $P^{0}_{k}$ and $P^{1}_{k}$ are $n\times n$ real symmetric matrices corresponding to the \texttt{FlipDyn} states $\alpha = 0$ and $1$, respectively.
-We impose Assumption~\ref{ast:linear_control_space} to enable factoring out the state $x$ while computing the saddle-point value update backward in time.
-Furthermore, we impose a particular form for the takeover costs, stated in the following assumption. \begin{assumption} At any time instant $k \in \mathcal{K}$, we define the defender and adversary costs as follows:
+where $P^{0}_{k} \in \mathbb{S}^{n \times n}$ and $P^{1}_{k} \in \mathbb{S}^{n \times n}$ real symmetric matrices corresponding to the \texttt{FlipDyn} states $\alpha = 0$ and $1$, respectively.
+We adopt Assumption~\ref{ast:linear_control_space} to factor out the state $x$ during the backward computation of the saddle-point value update.
+Additionally, we define a specific structure for the takeover costs, as detailed in the following assumption. \begin{assumption} At any time instant $k \in \mathcal{K}$, we define the defender and adversary costs as:

 where $d_k \in \mathbb{R}$ and $a_k \in \mathbb{R}$ are non-negative scalars. \end{assumption}